 Liturgical Consultant (2009-10)

-As a regular participant in the life of the parish, and occasionally a music minister with their D.C.-area renowned Multicultural Choir, I am fortunate to have assisted the community with liturgical evaluations, participated in their liturgy committee and led retreat / day workshops for some of their liturgical ministers.
+As a regular participant in the life of the parish from 2002-2020, and occasionally a music minister with their D.C.-area renowned Multicultural Choir, I am fortunate to have assisted the community with liturgical evaluations, participated in their liturgy committee and led retreat / day workshops for some of their liturgical ministers.
 I have done focused work with them crafting liturgical texts for adaptation of the Catholic Rite of Christian Initiation of Adults rituals preparing catechumens for baptism and others for reception into full communion with the Catholic Church each year as well as adaptations of the rite of baptism for inclusion within the Sunday celebration of the Eucharist.